 Thrifted dresses, cooling kaftans and linen shirts.

-There’s a strong vegetarian slant at the restaurant (produce from the kitchen garden being the star of the show) but local fish and meat are also on offer.
+There’s a strong vegan slant at the restaurant (produce from the kitchen garden being the star of the show) but local fish and meat are also on offer.
 At lunch, try delicate mussels served with foraged herbs from the cliffs, quinoa bowls with grilled vegetables, octopus carpaccio and Atlantic ceviche.
 Bring an appetite for dinner: you’ll be tempted by garlic razor clams, wild mushroom stew, Iberian black pork and tagine with bulgur salad.
 Leave room for the Azores pineapple dessert, balanced with lemongrass and cardamom sorbet.
 The food is lovingly prepared, and the same affection can be seen in the décor: an open kitchen, dark wood floors, sinuous wood stove, chunky wooden tables and mismatched chairs contribute to the cosy and communal feel.

 Hunker down opposite the suspended fireplace in winter (port in hand, naturally); or take a herb-laden cocktail out to the terrace come summer.
 The bar is open until 1am, and has an impressive list of zero-to-low intervention natural wines made with local grapes (try a glass of the smooth Quinta da Serradinha tinto, or a bottle of the floral Vale da Capucha white).